yashasviniRC/Quiz/README.md

 # Quiz
-This is a yes and no quiz created by using the condtion statements, if and else conditional statements are used in the Quiz.
+This is a yes and no quiz created by using the condition statements, if and else conditional statements are used in the Quiz.